jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 167 Recovery of tax and payments from employers or PAYE intermediaries
 (1) Every amount of tax or combined tax and earner-related payment withheld or deducted under the PAYE rules and, where applicable, section 115 of the Accident Rehabilitation and Compensation Insurance Act 1992 or section 285 of the Accident Insurance Act 1998 or section 221 of the Accident Compensation Act 2001, shall be held in trust for the Crown, and any amount so held in trust shall not be property of the employer liable to execution, and, in the event of the bankruptcy or liquidation of the employer or of an assignment for the benefit of the employer's creditors, shall remain apart, and form no part of the estate in bankruptcy, liquidation, or assignment.
 (2) When an amount of tax or combined tax and earner-related payment has been withheld or deducted under the PAYE rules and, where applicable, section 115 of the Accident Rehabilitation and Compensation Insurance Act 1992 or section 285 of the Accident Insurance Act 1998 or section 221 of the Accident Compensation Act 2001, and the employer has failed to deal with the amount of the tax or payment withheld or deducted (or any part of it) in the manner required by subsection (1) or the PAYE rules, the amount of the tax or payment for the time being unpaid to the Commissioner shall, in the application of the assets of the employer, rank as follows:
-  (a) where the employer is, or one of whom is, an individual, upon the employer's bankruptcy or upon the employer's making an assignment for the benefit of the employer's creditors, the amount of the tax or payment shall rank without limitation in amount, and notwithstanding anything in any other Act, in order of priority immediately after preferential claims for wages or other sums payable to or on account of any servant or worker or apprentice or articled clerk, and in priority to all other claims:
+  (a) where the employer is, or 1 of whom is, an individual, upon the employer’s bankruptcy or upon the employer making an assignment for the benefit of the employer’s creditors, the amount of the tax or payment shall have the ranking provided for in section 274 of the Insolvency Act 2006:
   (b) where the employer is a company, upon the liquidation of the company, the amount of the tax or payment shall have the ranking provided for in Schedule 7 of the Companies Act 1993 (whether or not the company has been incorporated or registered under that Act); and
   (c) where the employer is a company, upon the appointment of a receiver on behalf of the holder of any debenture given by the company secured by a charge over any property of the company, or upon possession being taken on behalf of the debenture holder of the property, the amount of the tax or payment shall have the ranking provided for in Schedule 7 of the Companies Act 1993 (whether or not the company has been incorporated or registered under that Act), as if the receiver were a liquidator.
 (2B) This section applies to a person instead of an employer if—